theflippantfox/chip-8/README.md

 Chip-8 has 16 general purpose 8-bit registers, usually referred to as Vx, where x is a hexadecimal digit (0 through F).
 There is also a 16-bit register called I. This register is generally used to store memory addresses, so only the lowest (rightmost) 12 bits are usually used.

 The VF register should not be used by any program, as it is used as a flag by some instructions.
-The VF register should not be used by any program, as it is used as a flag by some instructions.

 The stack is an array of 16 16-bit values, used to store the address that the interpreter shoud return to when finished with a subroutine.
 Chip-8 allows for up to 16 levels of nested subroutines.

 The program counter (PC) should be 16-bit, and is used to store the currently executing address.
 The stack pointer (SP) can be 8-bit, it is used to point to the topmost level of the stack.